gjy1992/Shadertoy2Unity/README.md

 # Shadertoy2Unity
 Convert most shadertoy's shader to Unity unlit shader.

 This program can convert most shaders on shadertoy to Unity unlit shaders.
 The macros for conditional compiling are converted to shader_feature in Unity.
+Some built-in variables of sahdertoy can be set both from shader param or from Unity built-in variable.
+The corresponding shader_feature decide which one to use.
+For example, *iTime* in shadertoy will generate a shader_feature named "USE_BUILTIN_TIME".
+When this keyword is enabled from the material, the value of Unity built-in time is used for *iTime*.
+If the keywords is not enabled, the value of *iTime* is set from the shader parameter.

 Current unsupported functions:
 <li>outerProduct